ibanFR/semantic-versioning-kata/docs/index.md

 ## Concept: Semantic Versioning Specification (⏱️ 5 min)

-[Semantic Versioning] (SemVer) is a versioning scheme that consist in Simple set of rules and requirements that dictate how version numbers are assigned and incremented for software releases.
+[Semantic Versioning] (SemVer) is a versioning scheme that consist in a simple set of rules and requirements that dictate how version numbers are assigned and incremented for software releases.

 SemVer uses a three-part version number - `MAJOR.MINOR.PATCH` - to communicate changes to the software with specific